Kyligence/mdx-kylin/en/installation/prerequisite.en.md

 ### Kylin

 MDX for Kylin requires a Kylin instance or cluster.
-MDX for Kylin can only connect with Kylin 4.0.2 and upon.
+MDX for Kylin can connect with Kylin 4.0.2 and upon.

 If user want to use the MDX for Kylin before Kylin 4.x, please check the [reference](https://github.com/Kyligence/mdx-kylin/issues/1)